Frequently Asked Questions

 What will be done about unexploded ordnance on the Mount Lofty site?

 Unexploded ordnance (UXO) is munition devices that did not explode when they were employed.
 There may be UXO on some areas of the Mount Lofty site.
-DHA has engaged an independent expert to conduct on-ground inspections for unexploded ordinances.
-This consultant will comprehensively review the site and will provide advice, and oversee, the clearing of unexploded ordnance from some areas of the site.
+DHA has engaged an independent expert to conduct on-ground inspections for UXO.
+This consultant will comprehensively review the site and will provide advice, and oversee, the clearing of UXO from some areas of the site.

 How will the development affect the local environment and Jubilee Park?